nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Set Deadline for task: `set deadline`

-You realise that this task needs to be done more urgently than expected and need to change its deadline.
-Look no further, you can set deadlines for your tasks using the `set deadline` command!
+You realize that this task needs to be done more urgently than expected and you need to change its deadline.
+Look no further, as you can set deadlines for your tasks using the `set deadline` command!

 The `set deadline` command allows you to set a deadline for an existing task, and the deadline must be in `YYYY-MM-DD HH:MM` format.
 The task with the new deadline will be shown in the task list of the